Legal Claim Assistant

 Lost Wages and Loss of Earning Capacity

-Many truck accident victims cannot work for a stretch of time, leading to lost wages and, in some cases, a diminished earning capacity if injuries result in permanent disability or long recovery periods.
+Lost wages and reduced earning capacity should be calculated and documented to accurately claim damages for financial losses.
 Lost wages refer to the income lost while recovering from injuries sustained in the accident.
 Calculating lost wages involves multiplying the victim’s pay rate by the number of workdays missed due to the injury from the truck accident.
 Demonstrating lost wages requires pay stubs, bank statements, or income reports from your employer.
-You may also submit expert testimony from doctors verifying how your injuries affect your ability to perform specific job duties.
+In some cases, expert opinions may be used to support work restrictions or reduced earning capacity for claim valuation purposes.

 Loss of earning capacity is more complex to prove, especially if you must shift to a lower-paying job or reduce your hours in the long run.
 We often consult vocational experts who can estimate the difference between your pre-injury and post-injury earning potential.
 By establishing this gap in earnings, we convey the lasting financial impact a catastrophic accident can have on a victim’s life.